DCFApixels/DragonECS/README.md

 <details>
 <summary>Static Mask</summary>

-`EcsMask` is tied to specific world instances, which need to be passed to `EcsMask.New(world)`, but there is also `EcsStaticMask`, which can be created without being tied to a world.
+`EcsMask` is tied to specific world instances, which need to be passed to `EcsMask.New(world)`. `EcsStaticMask` can be created without a world reference.

 ``` c#
 class SomeSystem : IEcsRun